Topics on this page

 After you have been restored to your former name, you will likely need to show a copy of your Judgment of Absolute Divorce to change your name on all important documents, identification papers, and financial accounts.

 Read the law: MD Code, Family Law Article §7–105

 Divorce Series: How to Restore Your Former Name from the Maryland Courts

 Marriage and Name Changes

 In Maryland, upon marriage, each spouse can choose to take the other spouses's name.
 They can choose to use a hyphenated version of the two names or choose any name after they are married, as long as it is done consistently and not for an illegal purpose.

-A. Just start using your spouse's name as soon as you are married.
+To change your name after marriage, just start using your new name as soon as you are married.
 Use your new name consistently.
-Change your name on all important documents and identification papers.
-To change some of your papers, you’ll need a certified copy of your marriage certificate, which you should receive shortly after you are married.
+Change your name on all important documents and identification papers, such as your Social Security Card and driver's license.
+To change some of your papers, you will need a certified copy of your marriage certificate, which you should receive shortly after you are married.

 Name Change with Marriage or Divorce from Maryland Courts